Danièle Boni-Claverie

+Biography

 The daughter of Alphonse Boni, she was born in Tiassalé.
 She worked as a journalist, becoming chief editor for a newspaper and then head of Radiodiffusion Television Ivoirienne (RTI).

 Formerly a member of the Democratic Party of Côte d'Ivoire, Boni-Claverie served as Minister of Communications in the government of Daniel Kablan Duncan from 1993 to 1999.
 She served as Minister of Women and the Family and Children in the government of Gilbert Aké from 2010 to 2011.

-She was arrested in October 2016 after taking part in a demonstration to request that the country's new draft constitution be withdrawn.
+She was arrested in October 2016 after taking part in a demonstration requesting for the withdrawal of the country's new draft constitution.